pcjtse/zerg-trader/README.md

 **Built with ❤️ for smarter algorithmic trading**

-*Powered by Claude AI & Agent2Agent Protocol*
+*Powered by Claude AI & Google Agent2Agent Protocol*